Top 10 Questions Parents Ask

 Clubs: Ski Club, Chess Club, Drama Club, Academic Quiz Bowl, Baton Twirl Club, Golf Club, 5K Running Team, Book Club (Some offerings are determined year to year based on student involvement and leadership availability).

-Sports: In grades 5-8, WCA offers cross country, girls volleyball, boys and girls basketball.
-High School students at WCA who wish to participate in sports either play for their home school districts or may join the sports teams offered through Hearts For Jesus Christ.
-HFJC holds membership in both the Ohio Christian School Athletic Association (OCSAA) and the Lake Effect Conference.
-Many of their teams in recent years have won both state and national championships.
+Sports: WCA is in the process of developing a high school sports program for the 2022-23 school year.
+In prior years, High School students at WCA who wished to participate in sports either played for their home public school district or joined the sports teams offered through Hearts For Jesus Christ whose teams in recent years have won both state championships and national tournaments.

-Fine Arts: In addition to a commitment to Fine Arts as part of our curriculum, theatre productions and art competitions are offered to students.
-Our annual Evening with the Arts event showcases student music, drama, and art accomplishments.
+Fine Arts: In addition to a commitment to Fine Arts as part of our curriculum, theatre productions, musicals, chorale performances, and art competitions are available to students .
+Our annual Evening with the Arts is a beautiful event that showcases student music, drama, and art accomplishments.

 8. What does parent participation look like in your school?